Pineapple Pork Chops

 • Onion: I recommend using a yellow onion for this recipe.
 Red onions can alter the dish’s color.

-• Vegetable stock or water: Use my homemade vegetable stock or your favorite store-bought brand.
+• stock, broth, or water: Use my homemade vegetable stock, chicken broth (or stock), or your favorite store-bought brand.

-• Arrowroot powder: If you’re looking to thicken sauces and soups when you’re avoiding cornstarch and flour, I always recommend using arrowroot powder.
-It’s a great alternative that’s gluten free, Whole30, and Paleo-compliant.
+• Arrowroot powder: If you’re looking to thicken sauces and soups and you need to avoid cornstarch and flour, use arrowroot powder.
+Otherwise, cornstarch is a great option.

 How to Make Pineapple Pork Chops